 Practical Fatigue Theory

-Anyone involved in fatigue assessments and testing.
-It assumes a prior knowledge of material behaviour and general structural mechanics, typical of most practicing engineers.
+It is assumed that attendees are familiar with material behavior and general structural mechanics, typical of most practicing engineers.

 - Introduction to Fatigue

 - The Physics of Fatigue

 - An Overview of Fatigue Analysis Methods

 - Crack initiation vs. crack growth

 - Concepts of high cycle fatigue and endurance limits